Pirito10/Parking-PII-UVigo/README.md

 Parking is a **Parking Management System** developed as part of the course "[Programación II](https://secretaria.uvigo.gal/docnet-nuevo/guia_docent/index.php?centre=305&ensenyament=V05G301V01&assignatura=V05G301V01110&any_academic=2021_22)" in the Telecommunications Engineering Degree at the Universidad de Vigo (2021 - 2022).

 ## About The Project
-This project simulates the management system for a parking, where cars are classified depending on their type and charged based on the service used.
+This project simulates a management system for a parking, where cars are classified depending on their type and charged based on the service used.
 The system incorporates concepts of object-oriented programming such as inheritance, polymorphism, and encapsulation, which were key learning objectives of the course.

 The project features:
 - A database system where cars are stored.